Joel-Liju/SpokenDigitRecognition/README.md

 `python wav2spec.py folderContainingWavs outputDirectory`

 ### Pipeline
-If you wanted to test the AI though the command line on existing .wav files you can use pipline.py To run:
+If you wanted to test the AI though the command line on existing .wav files you can use pipline.py:
 `python pipeline.py inputFileName outputFolderForSpectrogram`